Pittsburgh vs. Wake Forest NCAA Football Odds, Plays and Insights | December 4, 2021

 - The Demon Deacons have covered the spread once this year when underdogs by 3 points or more (in two chances).

-- Wake Forest's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Wake Forest's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Wake Forest is 6-5 against the spread and 10-2 overall in games when it puts up more than 23.3 points.
+- Wake Forest is 6-5 against the spread and 10-2 overall in games when it scores more than 23.3 points.

-- When Wake Forest piles up over 353.8 yards, the team is 5-5 against the spread and 9-2 overall.
+- In games that Wake Forest churns out over 353.8 yards, the team is 5-5 against the spread and 9-2 overall.

-- The Demon Deacons have turned the ball over 16 times, one fewer times than the Panthers have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.